-- D130.
-The Applicant must prepare an Operational Environmental Management Plan (OEMP) in accordance with the requirements of Condition D118 and to the satisfaction of the Planning Secretary. - D131.
-As part of the OEMP required under Condition D130 of this consent, the Applicant must include the following: - (a) describe the role, responsibility, authority and accountability of all key personnel involved in the environmental management of operation of Stage 1; - (b) describe the procedures that would be implemented to: - (i) keep the local community and relevant agencies informed about the operation and environmental performance of Stage 1; - (ii) receive, handle, respond to, and record complaints; - (iii) resolve any disputes that may arise; - (iv) respond to any non-compliance; - (v) respond to emergencies; and - (c) include the following environmental management plans: - (i) Landscape Management Plan (LMP) (see Condition D35); - (ii) Flora and Fauna Management Plan (FFMP) (see Condition D88); - (iii) Waste Management Plan (WMP) (see Condition D112). - D132.
-The Applicant must:

-- (a) not commence operation until the OEMP is approved by the Planning Secretary; and - (b) operate Stage 1 in accordance with the OEMP approved by the Planning Secretary (and as revised and approved by the Planning Secretary from time to time).

-REVISION OF STRATEGIES, PLANS AND PROGRAMS

-- D133.
-Within three months of: - (a) the submission of a Compliance Report under Condition D141; - (b) the submission of an Environmental Representative Monthly Report under Condition D127: - (c) the submission of an incident report under Condition D135; - (d) the approval of any modification of the conditions of this consent; or - (e) the issue of a direction of the Planning Secretary under Condition D2(b) which requires a review, the strategies, plans and programs required under this consent must be reviewed.
+SSD 7348 OEMP Consent Condition Section Addressed (d) a contingency plan to manage any unpredicted impacts and their consequences and to ensure that ongoing impacts reduce to levels below relevant impact assessment criteria as quickly as possible; (e) a program to investigate and implement ways to improve the environmental performance of Stage 1 over time; (f) a protocol for managing and reporting any: incident and any non-compliance (specifically including any exceedance of the impact assessment criteria and performance criteria); complaint; failure to comply with statutory requirements; and (g) a protocol for periodic review of the plan.
+Note: The Planning Secretary may waive some of these requirements if they are unnecessary or unwarranted for particular management plans. unwarrantea jor particular management plans.
+OPERATIONAL ENVIRONMENTAL MANAGEMENT PLAN D130.
+The Applicant must prepare an Operational Environmental Management Plan (OEMP) in accordance with the requirements of Condition D118 and to the satisfaction of the Planning Secretary.
+Section 1.2.1 Scope D131.
+As part of the OEMP required under Condition D130 of this consent, the Applicant must include the following: describe the role, responsibility, authority and accountability of all key personnel involved in the environmental management of operation of Stage 1; describe the procedures that would be implemented to: keep the local community and relevant agencies informed about the operation and environmental performance of Stage 1; receive, handle, respond to, and record complaints; Section 1.2.1 Scope resolve any disputes that may arise; respond to any non-compliance; respond to emergencies; and include the following environmental management plans: Landscape Management Plan (LMP) (see Condition D35); Flora and Fauna Management Plan (FFMP) (see Condition D88); (Waste Management Plan (WMP) (see Condition D112).
+D132.
+The Applicant must: not commence operation until the OEMP is approved by the Planning Secretary; and Section 1.2.1 Scope operate Stage 1 in accordance with the OEMP approved by the Planning Secretary 255.5 2.2.2 560pc (and as revised and approved by the Planning Secretary from time to time).
+REVISION OF STRATEGIES, PLANS AND PROGRAMS D133.
+Within three months of: (a) the submission of a Compliance Report under Condition D141; (a) the submission of a Compliance Report under Condition D141,(b) the submission of an Environmental Representative Monthly Report under Condition D127; (c) the submission of an incident report under Condition D135; Section 7 Review (d) the approval of any modification of the conditions of this consent; or (e) the issue of a direction of the Planning Secretary under Condition D2(b) which requires a review,